gabrielkrieshok/digital-development-guide/3-topics/data-responsibility.md

 Many organizations and technology providers are unaware of the ethical implications of collecting data via new tools and channels, or the nature of the privacy and protection risks that come along with new technologies.

 This results in security, privacy and confidentiality not being adequately addressed across the board—and thus a greater importance in addressing data responsibility.

+## Ideas

+- Practice responsible use of data collection and informed consent in organizations.
+- Teach responsible use of digital media platforms for youth — focused on cyberbullying, appropriate images, and scams.

 ## Resources